Program and Class Preparation, Registration and Syllabus

 The Class-Error Identification Report (REG054) lists errors in the class build along with instructions on how to correct them.
 Colleges/departments are responsible for running this report on a regular basis and correcting all errors prior to students registering in classes.

 In order to have space allocated to your department/college, the class build needs to be error-free.
-If there are errors in a class record, the class will not load into the room scheduling software correctly and space will not be assigned.
+If there are errors in a class record, the class may not load into the room scheduling software correctly and space will not be assigned.
 If you have any questions, please feel free to contact Room Scheduling at 966-4875, firstname.lastname@example.org.

 Departments and colleges are also reminded to attach the syllabus to their classes.
 If the syllabus is not attached to a class record, important information (such as prerequisites and corequisites) will not display on Course Offerings.